ianyfan/alevel/electronics/exposition.md

 4 To record a high and low point for each cycle

 5.2.4
-1 A twisted-pair cable transmitted the signal down one wire in a cable and an inverted copy of the signal down another wire wrapped round the other; since the interference picked up by the wires are the same, taking the difference of the signals on the receiving end recovers the original signal
+1 A twisted-pair cable transmits the signal down one wire in a cable and an inverted copy of the signal down another wire wrapped round the other; since the interference picked up by the wires are the same, taking the difference of the signals on the receiving end recovers the original signal
 2 This is attenuation; a further problem is that different frequencies may have different attenuations, which can change the shape of the resultant signal
 \ Because of this, repeaters are placed periodically along a line to maintain the amplitude of the signal at a high level 3 Noise is generally added by electrical components due to thermal noise